patriciogonzalezvivo/eyeo16/README.md

 Note:
-With it, different expressive languages like music, dance... sculpture and painting serve as a non verbal medium that facilitate this practice.
+With it, different expressive languages like music, dance...

 --

 ![](imgs/DSC05498.jpg)

 Note:
-With it, different expressive languages like music, dance... sculpture and painting serve as a non verbal medium that facilitate this practice.
+sculpture and painting serve as a non verbal medium that facilitate this practice.

 --